Skip to main content

 Introduction

 This protocol describes a general method for transfecting mammalian cells using linear polyethylenimine.
 Transfections allow for transient expression of a gene of interest in a target cell line and can be useful for short term studies of protein function.
-We specifically use this protocol with Lenti-X 293T cells, a cell line optimized for production of lentiviral vectors.
+We specifically use this protocol with a subclone of HEK293T cells optimized for viral production (AAVpro or Lenti-X), but any HEK293T cell line should work.
 This approach can be adapted for different cell lines and different transfection reagents.

 Workflow Timeline